Scale-Aware Recognition in Satellite Images under Resource Constraints

 \subsubsection{Concept Scale Inference}

-We compared our LLM-based approach for inferring the best modality per concept with other baseline approaches.
-These baselines include either always choosing the HR modality, always choosing the LR modality, or selecting between the two based on the average area of each concept as measured in the Open Street Maps (OSM) annotations.
-For each approach, we evaluate its accuracy in terms of determining the right modality.
+We compare our LLM-based approach for inferring the best modality per concept with other baseline approaches.
+For each approach, we evaluate its accuracy in terms of determining the correct modality.
+These baselines include either always choosing the HR modality and always choosing LR modality, or selecting between the two based on the average area of each concept, as provided via OpenStreetMaps (OSM).
+Our LLM approach (tested using several off-the-shelf models) achieves 100\% accuracy when determining the correct modality our set of concepts.
+We test on both \textit{seen} and \textit{unseen}, demonstrating the ability of easily being extended to far more concepts.

-We evaluate this on 10 unseen classes as the \textit{seen} concepts were given to the LLM as examples as described in sec.~\ref{sec:llm_prompts}.
-The LLM approach selected the correct resolution 100\% of the time.
 Both the OSM average area approach and choosing only HR imagery were correct ~90\% of the time whereas selecting solely LR imagery was correct only ~10\% of the time.
 This result is interesting as the LLM outperformed using the average area of the concepts~(OSM), suggesting that it is not just the size of the concept that is an important consideration, but also a semantic understanding of the concept and its features.
-We include a tabulated version of these results in the appendix, sec.~\ref{tab:llm}.
+We include a tabulated version of these results in the appendix ~\ref{sec:llm_table}.

+{\bf Additional Experiments.} We include the following additional experiments in the Appendices to further exhibit the effectiveness of our approach.
+We demonstrate the impact of different budgets, ranging from 100 locations to 1000 in~\ref{sec:impact_of_budget_on_system}.
+Additionally, we compare our KD model with the HR model on Super-Resolution images to calculate model disagreement scores in~\ref{SR_model_comp}.

 {\bf Limitations.} While our technique works well to cover all concepts regardless of scale, it performs in a setting in which satellite imagery is split into two groups, low and high resolution.
 However, in reality, resolution is not discrete; recognizing exactly which resolution is best suited to a concept is something we have not yet determined.